scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tutorial-picking.rst

 As we have seen during the previous tutorials, many picking alternatives are available in Scipion for Tomography.
 Although all these tools may select similar coordinates in most cases, they might be subtle differences when comparing their results.
 Thus, it is usually a good idea to combine the results of different picking algorithms with a consensus to increase our confidence in the picking performance.

-Scipion has implemented a picking consensus in the **scipion-em-tomo3D** plugin: the **tomo3D - picking consensus** protocol.
+Scipion has implemented a picking consensus in the **scipion-em-tomoviz** plugin: the **tomoviz - picking consensus** protocol.
 This protocol works similarly to the picking consensus implemented for SPA, but it has been extended to work with 3D coordinates.
 In addition, the protocol includes a new consensus functionality for transformation matrices, which allows combining the orientations of the coordinates accurately in case they are coming from a directional picking.

 In this tutorial section, we will learn how to combine the outputs of the **emantomo - tomo boxer convnet** and the **emantomo - template matching** protocols.
 The parameters to be filled up in the protocol form are described below: